-6 best mixing tutorials and online courses
+6 best mixing and mastering tutorials and online courses

 It’s all very well getting caught up in buying the latest plug-ins and outboard, but it’s no use if you don’t know how to use them!
 We’ve rounded up some of our favourite mixing tutorials and online courses that can help improve your production chops and take your mixes to the next level.